 - Consolidating results for ESG reporting purposes, whether into stand-alone ESG reports or as part of broader annual disclosures.

-If your organization is looking to start or accelerate your ESG journey, implementing connected risk management software can help your organization get on the right footing going forward to manage and track the ESG life cycle from end to end.
+Many of these challenges can be overcome with the right technology solution.
+Centralizing and consolidating metrics, reports, and data becomes much easier when you have a core repository for all ESG efforts.
+Collecting evidence, responding to questionnaires and coordinating with team members across the organization is a no-brainer with AuditBoard’s ESG program management solution.
+If your organization is looking to start or accelerate your ESG journey, implementing connected ESG software can help your organization get on the right footing going forward to manage and track the ESG life cycle from end to end.